Should You Peel Zucchini for Zucchini Bread?

 Fresh zucchini is key to making moist and flavorful zucchini bread.
 Choose zucchini that is firm and free from blemishes or soft spots.
 Smaller zucchini tend to have more tender skin and fewer seeds, making them ideal for this recipe.

-Tip 2: Don’t Skip Draining the Zucchini
+Tip 2: Drain the Zucchini Well

-Tip 3: Customize with Add-ins
+Tip 3: Get Creative with Add-ins

-Tip 4: Check for Doneness
+Tip 4: Check for Doneness Properly

 Storing and Freezing Zucchini Bread